Richard Helms: Later years

 Helms (left) with Sarah Brady and President Ronald Reagan at a private dinner on the night of the 1988 elections.

 After returning home from Tehran, Helms founded an international consulting company on K Street called Safeer, the Persian word for "ambassador."
 Although the business was established to assist Iranians seeking to do business in the United States, it was quickly transformed by the Iranian Revolution, which caught Helms by surprise, and focused instead on general consulting to businesses investing abroad.

 After the 1980 election of Ronald Reagan as president, Helms was among those who supported Reagan's campaign manager, William J. Casey, for DCI.
 Helms had worked with Casey in the OSS during World War II.
 His appointment was opposed by former president Gerald Ford and vice president George Bush.
 In his history of the CIA under Casey, Bob Woodward attributed Helms's support to an institutional interest in the preservation of the CIA against criticism from the political right.
-Casey, who Helms viewed as apolitical, would preserve the neutrality of the agency.
+Casey, whom Helms viewed as apolitical, would preserve the neutrality of the agency.
 "The danger, the threat to the CIA, came from both the right and the left," Woodward wrote.
 "Maybe the left had had its way in the 1970s and the investigations, causing their trouble.
 But the right could do its own mischief."

 As a consequence of William Westmoreland's libel lawsuit against CBS News for its 1982 documentary The Uncounted Enemy, Helms was deposed by CBS attorneys.
 CBS insisted on video-taping Helms's deposition, but he successfully challenged the request.

 In 1983, Helms was awarded the National Security Medal by Reagan and served as a member of the president's Commission on National Security.
 He also received the Donovan Award at a Washington banquet held in honor of him and William J. Donovan.